-Hypothesis-driven work is particularly welcomed; purely descriptive papers will generally not be considered.
+Hypothesis-driven work is particularly welcomed; purely descriptive or confirmatory papers will generally not be considered.
 Region-specific findings should be set in a broad general context that advances scientific understanding.
 Investigations carried out using interdisciplinary methods are particularly encouraged.

 JPR seeks to publish the highest quality scientific papers, with rapid publication, and with high standards of technical presentation.

 The prize honours the memory of David Cushing, Founding Editor of Journal of Plankton Research.
 It is awarded annually for the best paper by an early career stage scientist published in the journal during the previous year, where the first author is aged 35 or younger.
 The value of the prize is £300/$465.
 The name of the award winner will be published in the journal and on the web-site, and the winning paper will be made freely available online.
 Self-nomination is available as part of the online submission procedure.
 It is hoped that this prize will help to foster the interesting and high quality papers by young scientists that David Cushing so actively supported and that it will be a lasting legacy to the enormous contribution of the Founding Editor.

 To see this year’s prize winner and a list of past winners click here.

 The Journal of Plankton Research publishes papers in each of the following five categories:

 - Original articles - traditional research papers.
 Text not normally exceeding 7000 words.
 Max.
 12 printed pages inclusive of text, appropriate references, figs, and tables.